sm1030/SaliencyPhotoBrowser/README.md

 I follow closely the design provided with the assessment, but if I had more freedom then I would:

 1. Expand image from the same page, so clicked image would grow and fill the whole screen
-2. I would use two zoom buttons that would represent the zoom state.
-I would show magnifying glass with plus button when you in fit mode and show magnifying glass with minus button when you in fill mode
+2. I would toggle zoom button SF image between zoom state.
+So, I would show magnifying glass with plus button when you in fit mode and show magnifying glass with minus button when you in fill mode
 3. I would enable the saliency box only upon user request, not showing it all the time.